-The Company has established a share purchase option plan (the "Stock Option Plan") whereby the Board of Directors may, from time to time, grant options to directors, officers, employees or consultants.
-Options granted must be exercised no later than ten years from the date of grant or such lesser period as determined by the Company's Board of Directors.
-The exercise price of an option is determined by the Board of Directors, but it cannot be lower than the closing price on the TSX Venture Exchange on the trading date preceding the date of grant, less the maximum discount permitted under TSX policies applicable to share purchase options.
-Vesting terms for each grant are also set by the Board of Directors..
+The Company has established a share purchase option plan (the "Stock Option Plan") whereby the Board of Directors may, from time to time, grant options to directors, officers, employees, or consultants.
+Options granted must be exercised no later than ten years from the date of grant or such lesser period as determined by.
+The Board of Directors determines the exercise price of an option, but it cannot be lower than the closing price on the TSX Venture Exchange on the trading date preceding the date of grant, less the maximum discount permitted under TSX policies applicable to share purchase options.
+The Board of Directors also sets vesting terms for each grant.
 The Stock Option Plan provides that the aggregate number of shares reserved for issuance under the plan (including shares issuable upon the exercise of existing options and restricted or deferred share units issuable under the Company's Long Term Incentive Plan) shall not exceed 10% of the total number of issued and outstanding common shares of the Company on a non-diluted basis, as constituted on the grant date of such options.
-At December 31, 2019, a total of 7,831,750 stock options were under grant, leaving 2,491,156 options or restricted or deferred share units that are reserved for issuance under the option plan or the restricted or deferred share unit plans.
-The Company has not issued any restricted or deferred share units.
+As at December 31, 2020, a total of 6,512,500 stock options were under grant, leaving 4,731,431 options or restricted or deferred share units that are reserved for issuance under the option plan or the restricted or deferred share unit plans.
+The Company has issued 1,000,0000 restricted share units to its directors and employees during the year ended December 31, 2020.